Timeliness of Service

 The METROLift No-Show and Late Cancellation Policy is intended to preserve service quality for all METROLift customers.
 Excessive no-shows and late cancellations that are within a customer’s control negatively impact on-time performance and service quality for other passengers.
 Customers with excessive no-shows/late cancellations may risk suspension of their access to METROLift services.
 Customers may call the METROLift Policy Administrator at any time during the month (prior to the suspension process) to discuss or dispute a no-show / late cancellation.

 A no-show is when the vehicle arrives at the scheduled time and location on time but the customer and driver do not connect and the driver leaves without the customer.
-Please note: A customer has 5 minutes from the time the vehicle arrives before the vehicle can leave the location without making a connection with the customer and a no-show can be entered.
+NOTE: A customer has 5 minutes from the time the vehicle arrives before the vehicle can leave the location without making a connection with the customer and a no-show can be entered.

 A late cancellation is when a trip is cancelled less than two (2) hours before the customer’s scheduled pick-up time.